ryukoku-kimuralab440/hyperhomophily-analysis-tvnc/README.md

 # Higher-Order Homophily Analysis for Hypergraphs with Time-Varying Node Categories

 ## Overview
-This repository contains the source code used in the following paper:
+This repository contains a Python code used for the higher-order homophily analysis for hypergraphs with time-varying node categories.

 > Koki Nishimura, Masahito Kumano and Masahiro Kimura, "Analyzing Higher-Order Homophily of Category Pairs in Temporal Hypergraphs",
-> Proccedngs of the Fourteenth International Conference on Complex Networks and their Applications (COMPLEX NETWORKS 2025) in press, 2026.
+> Proccedngs of the Fourteenth International Conference on Complex Networks and their Applications (COMPLEX NETWORKS 2025),
+> SCI, Vol.1264, Springer, 2026.

 ## Requirements
 - Python 3.13